byvfx/byvfx/README.md

 - 👋 Hi, I’m @byvfx
-- 👀 I’m interested in ... vfx and coding
+- 👀 I’m interested in ... vfx and data science
 - 🌱 I’m currently learning ... python
 - 💞️ I’m looking to collaborate on ... open source vfx tools
 - 📫 How to reach me ... brandon@byvfx.com

 <!---